-(A) Each equine animal which is imported into Ohio except animal(s) to be slaughtered within seventy-two hours :
+(A) Each equine animal which is imported into Ohio shall:

-(3) Equine consigned to a livestock market licensed under Chapter 943. of the Revised Code with an Ohio department of agriculture approved veterinary inspector present will be exempt from paragraphs (A)(1) and (A)(2) of this rule; and,
+(B) Owners of equine may substitute an owner/shipper statement in place of the certificate of veterinary inspection, if the equine are consigned to a livestock market licensed under Chapter 943. of the Revised Code with an approved veterinary inspector present.
+All equine meeting this requirement shall be exempt from paragraph (A) of this rule.

 Promulgated Under: 119.03

-Statutory Authority: 941.03
+Statutory Authority: 941.10

 Prior Effective Dates: 3/24/1974, 1/21/1978, 6/15/1998, 3/19/1999, 4/11/2005, 5/19/2011, 12/18/2014